ManimCommunity/manim/docs/source/tutorials/configuration.rst

    manim -o myscene -c RED <file.py> SceneName

-There is also a **library-wide** config file that determines manim's default behavior, and applies to every user of the library.
+There is also a **library-wide** config file that determines manim's default behavior and applies to every user of the library.
 It has the least precedence, so any config options in the user-wide and any folder-wide files will override the library-wide file.
 This is referred to as the *cascading* config file system.